[Moderate revision–posted 4/25/23 (replaces 2/14/22 edition)]

 a.
 General Policies

-(1) Employees may either itemize expenses or claim the allowable per diem; the election made applies to the entire trip.
+(1) Employees may either itemize expenses or claim the allowable meal per diem; the election made applies to the entire trip.
 Original receipts are required when requesting reimbursement of actual expenses.
 When travel expenses are itemized, reimbursement will be made for actual costs, but the reimbursement may not exceed the allowable per diem rates.
+(Note: Some sponsored projects require receipts for all charges.
+It is the department's responsibility to understand award terms and conditions and comply with the terms and conditions.)

-(2) TTU will reimburse meal and lodging expenses one day before and one day after official business begins.
+(2) TTU will reimburse meal and lodging expenses up to one day before the official business begins, lodging expenses the day the official business ends, and meal expenses up to one day after official business ends.
 Exceptions may be granted when additional travel days are required to qualify for discount airfares or when travel to the duty point reasonably requires more than one day.
 The Travel Exception Form is required for additional days.

 b.
 Travel Per Diems

-(1) Meal and lodging reimbursements for in-state and out-of-state travel, but within the contiguous U.S., are limited to the rates set forth by the U.S. General Services Administration (GSA).
-Employees traveling to localities not specifically listed are limited to the greater of the GSA's standard per diem rates or state of Texas rates.
+(1) Meal and lodging reimbursements for in-state and out-of-state travel, but within the contiguous U.S., are limited to the rates set forth by the U.S. General Services Administration (“GSA”).
+Employees traveling to localities not specifically listed are limited to the greater of the GSA's standard per diem rates or State of Texas rates.
+For meal per diem, TTU reimburses the Meals and Incidental Expenses (M&IE) Total.
+The breakfast, lunch, dinner, and first/last day of travel columns pertain to federal employees, not state employees.

 (2) Meal and lodging reimbursements for travel to Alaska and Hawaii are limited to the rates set forth by the U.S. Department of Defense.